 The Company has agreements with certain professional sports leagues and teams, sporting event facilities and media companies for tickets, suites, advertising, marketing, promotional and sponsorship opportunities including communication with partner customer databases.
 Some of the agreements provide Caesars with exclusivity to access the aforementioned rights within the casino and/or sports betting category.
-As of June 30, 2024 and December 31, 2023, obligations related to these agreements were \$537 million and \$605 million, respectively, with contracts extending through 2040.
-These obligations include leasing of event suites that are generally considered short-term leases for which the Company does not record a right of use asset or lease liability.
+As of September 30, 2024 and December 31, 2023, obligations related to these agreements were \$455 million and \$605 million, respectively, with contracts extending through 2040.
+These obligations include various third-party agreements which have been entered into by the Company for certain of our Las Vegas and Regional properties, or our Caesars Digital segment.
+The agreements include leasing of event suites that are generally considered short-term leases for which the Company does not record a right of use asset or lease liability.
 The Company recognizes expenses in the period services are received in accordance with the various agreements.
 In addition, assets or liabilities may be recorded related to the timing of payments as required by the respective agreement.